-Most Carrington College certificate programs can culminate in an Associate of Science degree that is awarded upon successful completion of all required course work, fieldwork, and/or clinical rotations.
-These students will be awarded a degree in Health Studies.
+Most Carrington College certificate programs can culminate in an Associate of Science degree that is conferred upon successful completion of all required course work, minimum grade point average requirement, fieldwork, and/or clinical rotations.
+These students will be awarded a degree in Health Studies or Trade Studies.
 At least 25 percent of the total required credits must be earned at Carrington to qualify for an associate degree.